Telepath (musician): Further collaborations, Virtual Dream Plaza and departure from classic style (2015)

-2814's second album, Birth of a New Day, was released in 2015.
-It reached the No. 2 spot on Bandcamp's ambient charts, and became one of the best-selling albums on the website.
+January 2015 marked the creation of a new alias by Laurila, Taihe Zhizeng, with the release of Mysterious Lover.
+During the same month, Laurila collaborated with Russo on Love / Sorrow and on 2814's second album, Birth of a New Day.
+The latter reached the No. 2 spot on Bandcamp's ambient charts, and became one of the best-selling albums on the website.
+Antara Communication, released on February 2, was later described by Laurila as his favorite release as Telepath, as it "successfully captured everything I had been intending to up until that point."
 To promote his upcoming split record with vaporwave artist Golden Living Room, named Virtual Phantasy 2097, Laurila released three music videos: "Bliss" on February 8, "Healing" on February 13, and "Memories" on February 15.
-On June 11, vaporwave trio Death's Dynamic Shroud released a looping music video for "Here She Comes", a track from Laurila's side project Virtual Dream Plaza.
+The first release from Laurila's Virtual Dream Plaza project, Waiting for You was released in May, with vaporwave trio Death's Dynamic Shroud releasing a looping music video for the project's next album, Here She Comes, in June.
 Another music video for two records from this alias, Desire and Sensuality, was released by Laurila on October 2.

 In October, Laurila and electronic musician Vaperror, the alias of Jeff Cardinal, released the album Beyond Love under the collaborative pseudonym Televape.
 It was the first release of Cardinal's label Plus100.
-Laurila also worked with Nmesh on The Path to Lost Eden during the same month.
-On October 19, Dream Catalogue released what was described by Fact as a "psilocybin-soaked album trailer" for their collaboration.
+Laurila also worked with Nmesh on The Path to Lost Eden during the same month, when Dream Catalogue released what was described by Fact as a "psilocybin-soaked album trailer" for their collaboration.
+He also released four Virtual Dream Plaza albums with track and artist titles in Mandarin instead of Japanese.
 November saw the release of Laurila's second collaborative album with HKE outside the 2814 alias, Gateway.
 It originated from a request by musician Equip for Laurila to release a record on his label Baro.
-For his final slushwave Telepath album, Interstellar Intercourse, Laurila released a music video for the track "Enchanting Beauty" on December 19.
+For his final slushwave Telepath album, Interstellar Intercourse, Laurila released a music video for the track "Enchanting Beauty" on December 19, ending what Nick Caceres of RateYourMusic called his most prolific year.